shumarb/learning/data-structures/stack/README.md

 5. Navigate to the `stack` folder by entering `cd data-structure/stack`.
 6. Compile the program by entering `javac StackExample.java`.
 7. Run the program by entering `java StackExample`.
 8. The program creates a `stack` randomly.
 The elements are of type `integer`, and the number of elements range from `5 to 12`.
-The program provides a brief explanation of a `stack` and it's `key` operations, and demonstrates the applications of these operations on the `stack`.
+The program provides a brief explanation of a `stack` and it's `key` operations, and demonstrates the application of these operations on the `stack`.